Jeff Maysh: Journalism

 Maysh started his career at the British men's magazine Loaded.
-He moved to America in 2010 to cover international crime, for publications including The Atlantic.
+He moved to America in 2010 to cover international crime, for publications including The Atlantic magazine.

 As a correspondent for the BBC, Maysh became the first journalist to enter the notorious Korydallos prison, near Athens.
 His profile of prisoner Vassilis Paleokostas, a Greek bank robber who escaped from the prison in a helicopter, twice, was published on the BBC News Magazine on 25 September 2014.

-His story about Steve Davies, a mythical soccer fan who scored a goal for West Ham United, was listed in the notable section of 'Best American Sports Writing 2014', and voted number one in a poll of 'greatest ever soccer stories'.
+Maysh's story about Steve Davies, a mythical soccer fan who scored a goal for West Ham United, was listed in the notable section of "Best American Sports Writing 2014", and voted number one in a poll of "greatest ever soccer stories".

-In May 2015, Paramount Pictures acquired the movie rights to Maysh's story The Wedding Sting.
-According to a report in Variety, bidding became 'competitive' among Hollywood studios for the true account of a rural Michigan police department that trapped drug dealers with a fake wedding.
-The story was first published in The Atlantic.
+In May 2015, Paramount Pictures acquired the movie rights to Maysh's story "The Wedding Sting".
+According to a report in Variety, bidding became "competitive" among Hollywood studios for the true account of a rural Michigan police department that trapped drug dealers with a fake wedding.
+The story was first published in The Atlantic magazinne.

-In 2016, Maysh won 'Best Crime Reporting' and 'Best Feature (over 1,000 words)' at the 58th Annual Southern California Journalism Awards.
-Both awards recognised his story in Playboy about a Michigan farmer who ran a $4million smuggling operation involving counterfeit Pez dispensers.
+In 2016, Maysh won "Best Crime Reporting" and "Best Feature (over 1,000 words)" at the 58th Annual Southern California Journalism Awards.
+Both awards recognised his story in Playboy magazine about a Michigan farmer who ran a $4 million smuggling operation involving counterfeit Pez dispensers.

-His 2016 book Handsome Devil is about Victor Lustig, while the following year's The Spy With No Name is about Erwin van Haarlem, a Czechoslovak spy.
+Maysh's 2016 book Handsome Devil is about Victor Lustig, while the following year's The Spy With No Name is about Erwin van Haarlem, a Czechoslovak spy.

-In 2018, Maysh published an 8,900-word article on a major fraud involving the McDonald's Monopoly promotion on The Daily Beast.
+In 2018, Maysh published an 8,900-word article about a major fraud involving the McDonald's Monopoly promotion on The Daily Beast.
 This story of a former police officer who stole $20 million in cash and prizes became the subject of a bidding war in Hollywood.
-The sale of the movie rights to Ben Affleck, Matt Damon, and Twentieth Century Fox for $1 Million was reported by The Hollywood Reporter as the highest fee ever paid for a single magazine article.
+The sale of the movie rights to Ben Affleck, Matt Damon, and Twentieth Century Fox for $1 million was reported by The Hollywood Reporter as the highest fee ever paid for a single magazine article.